-Use the add trunk-group command to create a trunk group for the signaling group created in Section 5.7.
+Use the add trunk-group command to create a trunk group for the signaling group for Session Manager created in Section 5.7.

 For the compliance test, trunk group 20 was used for both outbound and inbound calls to the service provider.
 It was configured using the parameters highlighted below.